Brendan Kelly Ph.D.

 What happens to academic achievers when they’re no longer the smartest person in the room?

 I can give you several examples of gifted people whose lives were dramatically changed when they discovered that they might not be the brightest bulb in the box.
 However, I will share only two cases.
-The first person, whom we’ll call “Henry”, was a star pupil in a private school who discovered computers at an …
+The first person, whom we’ll call “Henry”, was a star pupil in a private school when he discovered computers at …

 What happens to academic achievers when they’re no longer the smartest person in the room?
 Read More »